alexey0306/flask_app/README.md

 - **$HOME/.aws/credentials**

-## Configuring Terraform/Terragrunt to use AWS
+## Configuring Terraform to use AWS
 Last step is tell Terraform about our AWS credentials so in can interact with our AWS infrastructure.
 This is done very easy using the following command:
 ```
 export AWS_PROFILE=lazymaestro